-Before you start your survey, you should be clear about what you want to get from the exercise.
-These considerations should play a big part in how you design the survey.
-Remember that an unnecessary or poorly-thought out question will not only reduce the chances of a respondent completing the survey, it will also create more work for you at the analysis stage.
+Before you start your activity, you should be clear about what you want to get from the exercise.
+These considerations should play a big part in how you design the activity.
+Remember that an unnecessary or poorly-thought out question will not only reduce the chances of a respondent completing the activity, it will also create more work for you at the analysis stage.

-To guide and focus your activities, it’s useful to establish some success metrics for your consultation.
+To guide and focus your work, it’s useful to establish some success metrics for your activity.
 Examples could include:

 - Number or responses: Think about whether you need a very high volume of responses or a smaller number of high-quality responses.

 - Quality of response: If you are aiming to reach a very large audience, you may want to focus your analysis on quite high-level figures, (ie. 80% of 750 respondents were in favour of the plans, except for group x, of whom only 40% of 55 respondents approved the plans).
 If you want to focus on a smaller group, you might want to get above a certain number of qualitative statements from each (see 'qualitative vs quantitative questions' later in this article).